 Physicians.
 "Physician" means more than an M.D.
 Certain other practitioners are included in this term as it is used throughout the plan.
 This doesn't mean they can provide every service that a medical doctor could; it just means that the plan will cover expenses you incur from them when they're practicing within their specialty the same as would be covered if the care were provided by a medical doctor.
 As with the other terms, be sure to read the definition of "Physician" to determine which providers' services are covered.
-Only providers listed in the definition are covered only upon referral of an M.D. (medical doctor) or D.O. (doctor of osteopathy).
+Only providers listed in the definition are covered as physicians.
+Please note also that certain providers' services are covered only upon referral of an M.D. (medical doctor) or D.O. (doctor of osteopathy).
 Providers for whom referral is required are indicated in the definition of "physician" by an asterisk ().